Updated April 22, 2020 at 8:50 a.m.

 University of Oklahoma

-The Center is closed until April 6th.
-We are currently coming up with a plan to stay connected to our members during this time.
+The Center is closed until the shelter in place order is lifted.
+We are currently staying connected to our members virtually during this time.

 Big Brothers Big Sisters